itsdivgithub/MintEase-NFT/README.md

 # ENCODE x DIGITAL IDENTITY

-## ZeroFee NFT is a decentralized application (Dapp) built on top of the Polygon network that allows users to Tokenize NFTs without paying any gas fees.
-Using biconomy relayers.
-All Thanks to Biconomy..
+## MintEase-Biconomy is a decentralized application (Dapp) built on top of the Polygon network that allows users to Tokenize NFTs without paying any gas fees, using biconomy relayers.
+All Thanks to Biconomy for this NO FUEL MINTINGGGG..